Skip to main content

 Key takeaway

-The tcache is a per-thread singly-linked freelist with almost no integrity checks in older glibc versions: overwriting the fd (forward) pointer of a freed chunk redirects the very next same-size allocation to any address the attacker chooses.
-An out-of-bounds write of even a single byte into the tcache bookkeeping region is enough to corrupt a freelist pointer and hijack heap allocation.
-This class of bug (tcache poisoning, tcache dup, use-after-free into tcache) is one of the most common heap exploitation primitives in modern CTF and real-world CVEs, mitigated progressively by tcache key checks in glibc 2.29 and safe-linking (fd pointer XOR mangling) in glibc 2.32, but still appearing in embedded systems and older distributions.
+The tcache is a per-thread singly-linked freelist with almost no integrity checks in older glibc: overwrite the forward pointer of a freed chunk and the next same-size allocation lands wherever the attacker chose.
+A single out-of-bounds byte into the bookkeeping region is enough to corrupt a freelist pointer and hijack allocation.
+Tcache poisoning, tcache dup, and use-after-free into tcache are among the most common heap primitives in modern CTFs and real CVEs. glibc 2.29 added tcache key checks and 2.32 added safe-linking, but the bug still appears on embedded systems and older distributions.

 Related reading